swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 Do exons and CpG islands overlap significantly?
 ===============================================

 OK, now we've explored the capabilities of BedTools a little, let's use it to answer a biological question.
-Let's try to answer if CpG islands and exons overlap significantly - that is, do the overlap more than we would expect by random chance?
+Let's try to answer if CpG islands and exons overlap significantly - that is, do they overlap more than we would expect by random chance?

 Going back to base pairs overlap
 --------------------------------